Saif-Shines/progress-reporter/README.md

 # Weekly Updates - GitHub PR Tracker

-A Node.js script that connects to GitHub and Slack to track your Pull Requests and send automated updates.
+A simple Node.js tool that connects to GitHub and Slack to track your Pull Requests and send automated updates.

-## Features
+## What this tool does

-### Scenario #1: Open PRs Tracker
+### Track open PRs waiting for reviews

-- Fetches all open PRs you've created across your repositories
+- Finds all your open PRs across repositories
-- Identifies reviewers and requested reviewers
+- Shows who has reviewed and who still needs to review
-- Sends a formatted Slack message with PR details
+- Sends a formatted message to Slack with PR details
-- Shows who is waiting to review your code
+- Helps you see who is waiting to review your code

-### Scenario #2: Merged PRs Summary
+### Track merged PRs from recent weeks

-- Tracks merged PRs from the last 2-4 weeks (configurable)
+- Shows PRs merged in the last 1-4 weeks (you choose)
-- Provides a weekly summary with statistics
+- Provides a simple weekly summary
-- Shows additions, deletions, and files changed
-- Sends a comprehensive report to Slack
+- Sends a clean report to Slack

-### Scenario #3: AI-Powered Executive Summary 🆕
+### Generate AI-powered summaries

-- Uses Claude AI to generate professional executive summaries
+- Uses Claude AI to create simple, actionable summaries
-- Analyzes both open and merged PRs
+- Focuses on open PRs that need attention
-- Creates business-friendly status reports
-- Sends concise, actionable insights to Slack

-## Prerequisites
+- Creates easy-to-scan bullet points with direct PR links

+## What you need to get started

-- Node.js (v14 or higher)
+- Node.js (version 14 or higher)
 - GitHub Personal Access Token
 - Slack Bot Token
 - Slack Channel ID
-- Claude API Key (optional, for AI-powered summaries)
+- Claude API Key (optional, for AI summaries)

-## Quick Setup
+## Quick setup (5 minutes)

-### 1. Install Dependencies
+### 1. Install the tool

 ```bash
 npm install
 ```

-### 2. Run Interactive Setup
+### 2. Run the setup wizard

 ```bash
 npm run setup
 ```

-This will guide you through the configuration process and create your `.env` file automatically.
+This will guide you through all the configuration and create your settings file automatically.

-### 3. Test the Integration
+### 3. Test your setup

 ```bash
 npm test
 ```

-This will test your GitHub integration without sending any Slack messages.
+This tests your GitHub connection without sending any Slack messages.

-## Manual Setup
+## Manual setup (if you prefer)

-If you prefer to configure manually, follow these steps:

-### 1. Install Dependencies
+### 1. Install dependencies

 ```bash
 npm install
 ```

-### 2. Environment Configuration
+### 2. Create your settings file

-Copy the example environment file and configure your settings:

 ```bash
 cp env.example .env
 ```

+### 3. Add your configuration

 Edit `.env` with your actual values: